European Senior Men's Championship

 The European Senior Men's Championship is a European amateur golf championship for men over 50 (previously 55) organized by the European Golf Association.

 The inaugural event was held in 1996, with 25 editions have been contested so far.
 It is now played annually in conjunction with the European Senior Ladies' Championship.

 Format

-The championship is opened to players aged above 50 years old.
+The championship is open to players aged above 50 years old.

 The format of this competition consists of three rounds of stroke play, with a cut after the second round out of which the lowest 54 men's scores can qualify for the final round.